 Rebuild’s historic investment of hundreds of millions of dollars presents an opportunity to support small, diverse businesses.
 Often, these businesses face barriers that make it difficult for them to work on public works projects.

-Rebuild will help small businesses:
+Rebuild will help small businesses based in Philadelphia:

 - Become certified and registered as a minority-owned-business (MBE) or woman-owned-business (WBE).